kayex/sirius/README.md

 # sirius
-Server-side Slack extensions that improve your outgoing messages in realtime.
+Server-side Slack extensions that improve your outgoing messages in real-time.
 Written in Go.

 For example, the `thumbs_up` extension automatically swaps all ocurrences of `(y)` in your messages to `👍` (thumbs up emojii).